Dominic Smith Player Props: Nationals vs. Braves

 Dominic Smith At The Plate

-- Smith is hitting .265 with five doubles, a home run and 24 walks.
+- Smith has five doubles, a home run and 24 walks while batting .262.

+- In 63.3% of his 60 games this season, Smith has picked up at least one hit.
+He's also had 18 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.